 The region’s largest urban centre is Kindersley, with a population of 5,321.
 Other major centres include Rosetown (3,113); Unity (3,016); Biggar (2,993); and Outlook (2,807).

-We have no outbreaks within Heartland Health Region, as at May 1, 2013.
+We currently have no outbreaks in the Heartland Health Region.

 Hand hygiene remains a key practice in the prevention of illness and outbreaks.
 Wash your hands frequently and thoroughly, particularly before and after patient/client care, washroom use, blowing your nose, and after touching surfaces.